netzkolchose/django-fast-update/README.md

 **Note** `copy_update` will probably never leave the alpha/PoC-state, as psycopg3 brings great COPY support, which does a more secure value conversion and has a very fast C-version.

-**Note** Django 4.2 brings psycopg3 support, which is currently not yet supported by `copy_update`.
+**Note** Django 4.2 brings psycopg3 support, which is now supported by `copy_update`.
-While psycopg2 will keep working as before, psycopg3 will raise on attempts to use `copy_update` until #16 got resolved.
+It still uses the old implementation, the transition to the faster psycopg3 copy interface is still pending.

+### flat_update & merged_update ###

+Since version 0.3.0 the package provides 2 new update implementations.
+Both use direct calls of the `update` method, which turns out to be much faster than `bulk_update` for local database installations (roughly 4x faster).

+While `flat_update` simply loops over the objects and calls `update` once with all field values applied, `merged_update` tries to create field value groups to lower the update calls, which will perform much better with highly intersecting data.

+Note that `merged_update` is currently ALPHA, as the merge details and the cost prediction still need some conceptual work and tests.

 ### Status ###